Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

       } else {chi2RMSEA$Multi.group <- "-"}
 ```

 22.5.
-Create new columns for the results of computation, including how many model results and Ns can we retrieve from the text.
+Create new columns for the results of computation, including how many model results and Ns can we get from the text.

 ``` r
       chi2RMSEA$rmsea <- NA